Substra/substra-documentation/docs/source/reference/volumes.rst

 Backend
 *******

+The backend is the more compolex component and requires different volumes for functioning.
+The ones that requires to be kept are re-usable and can be created outside of the deployment of the Substra stack.
+The other ones act as cache, and there is no way for now to re-use existing volumes using the Helm chart.

 +---------------------+-----------+------------+---------------------------------+--------------------------+---------------+----------------+---------------+----------------------------------------------+----------------------------------------------------+
 |      PVC name       | Component |    Pod     |           access mode           | Volume Size default (Gi) | storage class | reclaim policy | Can be reused |                How to re use                 |                      Comment                       |